There are no silver bullets.

 The diverse, distributed and variable nature of these renewable fuels requires energy conversion technologies that are more flexible, more efficient, and cleaner than the engines used in transport and distributed power generation today.

-Libertine was established in 2009 to create linear machines for this new world.
+Libertine was established in 2009 to create Linear Generator technology to meet this challenge.
 We have drawn on decades of experience in the automotive and motorsport industries, consumer product engineering and low cost manufacturing techniques.
-The result is a suite of ‘Linear Power System’ technologies for use in a wide range of power generation, heating, cooling and transport applications.
-Libertine’s technology will help make decentralised power generation the norm, bringing clean, reliable and affordable power to wherever it is needed, transforming the lives of millions of people.
+The result is a technology platform for the creation of Linear Generator products for use in a wide range of transport, distributed power generation, and energy storage applications.
+Libertine’s technology will help meet the global need for clean, reliable and affordable transport and electrical power wherever it is needed, transforming the lives of millions of people.

 Sam was previously an independent management & technical consultant to the renewable energy industry & public sector.
 Sam was a member of the senior management team of Ensus, which he helped to develop from a project financed startup business in 2007 into one of Europe’s major bioethanol producers and successfully sold to CropEnergies in 2013.
 Sam has over 20 years’ experience in automotive engineering, consumer product development and strategy consulting.
 He is a chartered mechanical engineer and has an MBA from INSEAD.